devifeoma/Rave_api_sample/README.md

 # Project setup
 To run this project, install the following below
+- Remember to add your Public Key you copied from your Flutterwave Rave dashboard in the rave api code snippet
 - npm install

 # Compiles and hot-reloads for development
 - npm run serve